miopio/dvia-2018/2.mapping-quantities/students/pm/dhana/process/README.md

 HOW TO DISPLAY DATA
 I'd like the background/canvas to gradually change color to display "hot" and "cool" affect, according to growth and lull periods of global nuclear arms testing.
 It might be more interesting to also show it as the actual totals of the data in addition to the hot and cool color scheme to express time spatially.

+The mushroom clouds would be different sizes to represent the number of tests, and colors to represent the years.

 DESIGN IDEAS
 Color considerations: